Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/using-apps.md

 Each Ensembl app allows you to complete a specific set of genomic tasks and analyses.

 Individual apps are represented by unique icons.
-To open an app select it's icon from the App bar at the top of page.
+To open an app select its icon from the App bar at the top of page.

 The apps currently available to you are: